akku1506/Graph-Algorithms/README.md

 		./vertexDegree.out input.txt output.txt

+## path.cpp

-==> path.cpp solves path existence problem in graph.
+It solves path existence problem in graph.

 Program take as input a text file which contains the directed graph as input in the format as specified in the above question except that in this case the last line of input file contains the path whose existence is to be ascertained.
 Your program should ascertain whether the path specified in the last line of input file exist in the input graph or not.